Architecture for filtering features from WMS requests

 For now the critical part is the access constraints.
 In the mean time, we'll just cache only public docs.

-#3 Updated by Matthew Perry almost 13 years ago
+#3 Updated by Matthew Perry about 13 years ago

 The initial architecture for dynamically generated sld filters is in place.
 The SLD Factory can now take a list of allowable docids and generate an SLD which, when appended to a WMS request, can limit which features are shown on the map.